-At this moment in time, I am feeling good in and about myself (although this has not always been the situation).
+At this moment I feel good about about myself although this has not always been the situation.

-A glass of wine early yesterday evening with a friend bought back so many memories of Friday night drinks after work or going to a club.
-In my world, Friday night is party night.
+A glass of wine early yesterday evening with a friend brought back many memories of Friday night drinks after work or going to a club.
+Friday night is party night.
 Luckily this time I had to drive because I could easily have had another.
-These days, though I have learned to savour a glass and then not continue.
+These days, though I have learnt to savour a glass and then not continue.

 As I sit looking out the back door at the trees and listening to Dawn’s Apple music, I find myself reminiscing back to days that appear so far away now almost like a dream that is fading into the distance, only returning now and then.

-More often than not Sunday morning was spent in bed recovering from a heavy Saturday night.
-Need to get up to cook the roast as hubby is at football, best foot forward.
+More often than not, Sunday morning was spent in bed recovering from a heavy Saturday night.
+I need to get up to cook a roast dinner though, as hubby is at football; best foot forward.
 Argh.

 Three years ago, I attended a meet-up event called 3Ps (3 principles – Syd Banks 1931- 25 May 2009) (https://www.joebaileyandassociates.com/meeting-syd-banks/)

-It was here at that meet-up that I met three inspiring people.
-Phil, a coach that had created these meetings.
+It was here that I met three inspiring people.
+Phil, a coach had created these meetings.
 Steve Adair and Tony Fieldler.
-I have met others around the country that also incorporate the principles into their daily lives.
-There are 3Ps coaches throughout the world.

 I don’t know what happened or what was said that evening.

-As we sit in these times of uncertainty, I have kept myself safe in the knowledge that “This too will pass.
+As we sit in these times of uncertainty, I have kept myself safe knowing that “This too will pass.”

-I also meditate although not every day, I do journal, again, not every day, and I use a technique called Emotional Freedom Technique or Tapping.
-These are just some tools that I teach clients to use to help them re-centre and align.
+I do meditate, although not every day; I do journal, again, not every day and use a technique called Emotional Freedom Technique or Tapping.

 I was AF (Alcohol-Free) for two years.
-I now have the occasional glass of wine or gin & tonic; I can savour the subtle flavours, not the effects.
+I now have the occasional glass of wine or gin & tonic; I am able to savour the subtle flavours, not the effects.
 A feeling that I am experiencing life instead of sheltering myself away from fear and pain.
-I also have enjoyed exploring AF drinks to savour as a substitute, and I have to say I still can do crazy things, only I am now fully in control, and I can remember the next day with a clear mind and a full day ahead of me.